GiovanniMonti/giovanni_darkrp_rank_system/README.md

 Data is saved in a simple JSON file in data/drpranks on serverside, due to the low size of saved data i dont believe SQL to be necessary.

-if you have any issues or questions feel free to messege me on discord: Giovanni Monti#5749
+if you have any issues or questions feel free to messege me on discord: Giovanni#8895